irajs/DASH-IF-IOP/90-Security.inc.md

 Note: If the authorization token authorizes only a subset of requested keys, a license server should not signal a problem and simply return only the authorized subset.

-When encountering this problem, a DASH client SHOULD discard whatever authorization token was used, acquire a new authorization token and retry the license request.
-If no authorization service URL is available, this indicates a DASH service or client misconfiguration (as clearly, an authorization token was expected) and the problem SHOULD be escalated for operator attention.
+When encountering this problem, a DASH client SHOULD discard whatever authorization token was used, acquire a new [=authorization token=] and retry the license request.
+If no authorization service URL is available, this indicates a DASH service or client misconfiguration (as clearly, an [=authorization token=] was expected) and the problem SHOULD be escalated for operator attention.

 ### Possible deployment architectures ### {#CPS-lr-model-deployment}